ircv3/ircv3-specifications/extensions/setname.md

 negotiation time.

 When advertised by the server, clients are allowed to send a `SETNAME` command to notify servers of their intent to update their realname.
-They SHOULD not send it otherwise, as they can not reliably ensure that the server will understand it.
+They SHOULD NOT send it otherwise, as they can not reliably ensure that the server will understand it.